tesshuflower/samples/policy/README.md

 If the hub manages clusters where stateful applications backups must be restored, then you must install the `oadp-hdr-app-restore` policy.

-If the managed cluster (or hub) has the label `acm-pv-dr=restore` then the oadp-hdr-app-restore policy is propagated to this cluster for backup restore operation.
+If the managed cluster (or hub) has the label `acm-pv-dr=restore` then the oadp-hdr-app-restore policy is propagated to this cluster for a restore operation.

 This cluster restores applications backup.
 Make sure the `hdr-app-configmap`'s restore resource settings are properly set before applying this policy.

 This policy is enforced by default.